Hannibal730/On-device-Sewer-Defect-Inspection/paper.md

 4장에서는 실험 설정 및 결과를 분석하며, 마지막 5장에서 결론을 맺습니다.
 Section 4 analyzes the experimental setup and results, and finally, Section 5 concludes the paper.

+---- 시작

+Introduction

+Urban sewer networks are critical infrastructure for public sanitation and environmental protection.
+However, many systems are aging rapidly, leading to defects such as cracks, intrusions, and collapses that can trigger road sinkholes and environmental pollution.
+Periodic internal inspections with CCTV robots are therefore essential, yet manual review of large video corpora is time-consuming, costly, and susceptible to inconsistency due to subjective judgments.

+Deep learning–based automated defect detection has gained traction as a remedy.
+Early studies centered on high-capacity CNNs (e.g., VGG, ResNet) to maximize detection accuracy, but their heavy computational and memory demands make them reliant on high-end GPU servers or cloud resources, hindering deployment on edge devices such as fielded sewer-inspection robots.

+We introduce LC-Transformer (Low-Cost Transformer), a lightweight hybrid architecture tailored for resource-constrained edge environments that combines the local feature efficiency of CNNs with the information-sharing benefits of Transformer-style attention.
+The design is built on two key ideas:

+1. Parameter-efficient hybrid encoder–decoder.
+Images are partitioned into patches that share a single lightweight CNN patch-encoder, substantially reducing the parameter count.
+To further improve parameter and compute efficiency, the decoder omits self-attention and uses only cross-attention to aggregate patch features and produce the final prediction.

+2. Dynamic query generation via attention pooling.
+Instead of fixed queries, a small set of learnable latent queries is adapted to each input through attention pooling, yielding input-conditioned dynamic queries.
+This focuses computation on the most informative content in each image while introducing no additional parameters beyond the latent queries, thereby lowering decoder complexity.

+Experiments on the public Sewer-ML dataset and a private sewer-video dataset demonstrate that LC-Transformer matches or surpasses the classification performance of existing lightweight models while delivering superior on-device metrics, including fewer parameters, lower FLOPs, faster inference, and reduced memory usage.

+The remainder of the paper is organized as follows.
+Section 2 reviews related work.
+Section 3 details the LC-Transformer architecture.
+Section 4 presents the experimental setup and results.
+Section 5 concludes.

+----- 끝